Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 70 Gold

 As a bonus action you reduce all the cooldowns of your runes and items by 12 seconds.

+---

+## Stealth Ward

+Cost: 75 Gold

+As a bonus action you can place this ward down in the envoirment, after 6 seconds the ward turns invisible.
+The ward last for one hour and grants you and allies within 30 feet of the ward light wherever the ward stands.
+If the ward is in a bush or another hiding envoirment, enemies have disadvantage when hiding there.

+As an action you can scry into the ward as long as you are on the same plane as the ward.
+You can see everything that happens within 30 feet of the ward.

+The ward has an armor class of 10 and hit points equal to twice your level.

+---

+## Control Ward

+Cost: 150 Gold

+As a bonus action you can place this ward down in the envoirment.
+The ward stays until destoryed and grants you and allies within 30 feet of the ward truesight wherever the ward can see from where it stands.
+It does not see trough envoirment, exept the envoirment it is placed in.

+As an action you can scry into the ward as long as you are on the same plane as the ward.
+You can see everything that happens within 30 feet of the ward.

+The ward has an armor class of 10 and hit points equal to four times your level.